vjpr/opendemocracy/README.md

 ### Live Reload

 Add `yourappname` folder as a monitored folder in LiveReload.
-Exclude the `src` directory.
+Exclude the `app` directory.

 ## Setup